jofpin/swifost/README.md

 Version: 1.0.0
 ```

+### Important requirement

+You can boot into a PHP version 5.3.0 or higher server

 ### History

 When creating Swifost , my goal was to keep it simple and simplification in the development of plugins with easy API and creating templates .